Rates - how to pay and rebates

 No. Ratepayers are only entitled to one Rates Rebate per rating year.

 This is New Zealand wide.
-Therefore if a customer owns a property in Tauranga and Rotorua and has applied for and been granted a rebate in Tauranga they are not eligible to apply for a Rebate in Rotorua.
+Therefore, if a customer owns a property in Tauranga and Rotorua and has applied for and been granted a rebate in Tauranga, they are not eligible to also apply for a rebate in Rotorua.